A frustration with numpy is that its pow() implementation doesn’t support modular arithmetic.

 And that should “just work” for modular matrix multiplictaion for m approaching 2**62 or thereabouts, depending on the size of the matrix.
 Not all that different from the scalar multiply above, but this time all the operators are vector and matrix operations.
 And there’s the modular reduction of the result.

 This implementation of modshl() is questionable, but it’ll get the job done.
 There are ranges of m which allow smarter implementations, but that’s not the general case.
 It’s not so bad.
-Remember that for large matrices the bulk of the time is going to be in the matrix multiplication operations, rather than all this cruft.
+Remember that for large matrices the bulk of the time is going to be in the matrix multiplication operations, rather than all this support cruft.

 Is it actually faster than dtype=object?
 Yes for large matrices. how large the matrix has to be to benefit depends on m. if it’s very large then the implementation of modshl() has to take more steps which slows things down.
 I need to think about a better general solution for that part.